mmaccari/cas-security-spring-boot-starter/README.md

 In addition to `RestTemplate` integration, since `0.7.0` there are now two new autoconfigured beans:

-1. `AssertionProvider` that will provide you a way to retrieve the current (bounded to current authenticated request) `org.jasig.cas.client.validation.Assertion`
+1. `AssertionProvider` that will provide you a way to retrieve the current (bounded to current authenticated request) `org.apereo.cas.client.validation.Assertion`
 2. `ProxyTicketProvider` that will provide you a simple way to ask a _proxy ticket_ for a given service (regarding the current authenticated request)

 You can find sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)